When Joshua “The Passion” Pacio began his martial arts journey, it was his health that motivated him to go to the gym and push himself.

 “I was really overweight.
 When I was standing, I could not see my feet because I had a big belly.”

-“The Passion” believes some of his problems were down to genetics, but he also concedes that his eating habits exacerbated his issues.
+Pacio believes some of his problems came down to genetics, but he also concedes that his eating habits exacerbated his issues.

-“My father’s side [of the family] have a history of diabetes, so even if you eat just a little, it’s like boom, you will get fat,” he adds.
+“My father’s side [of the family] has a history of diabetes, so even if you eat just a little, it’s like boom, you will get fat,” he adds.

 “Back then, I was really eating a lot – six times a day, something like that.
 I wouldn’t miss breakfast, morning snack, lunch, afternoon snack, dinner, and then a midnight snack.”

-- Top 5 Performances By The Stars Of ONE: MASTERS OF FATE
+- Top 5 Submissions From The Stars Of ONE: FIRE AND FURY

-“He encouraged me in martial arts for fitness purposes, not for competing,” he says.
+“He encouraged me in martial arts for fitness purposes, not for competing,” Pacio explains.

 “I started jogging and doing push-ups.
 I also did bodyweight exercises.
 Then, it was my first time training.
 The next day, my body ached so much that I just wanted to lay down, but that feeling kind of motivated me.
 I enjoyed the pain that I got from training.